 Example: Let’s take an example of an e-commerce mobile app.

 Function: User is able to add product in the cart.
 A user logins into an app searches a product and adds a product to the cart.
 Here we have validated that the ‘Add to cart’ functionality is working fine.

-Functional testing for mobile applications can be performed by-
+Perform Functional testing for mobile applications as follows:

 i.
 Unit Testing– Developers execute unit tests for the smallest unit of code, whenever they commit new code in the code repository.

-Example: Here, we test the integration of two or more modules like- from cart to make a payment module.
+Example: Here, we test integrating two or more modules, like- from cart to do a payment module.

 iii.
-End-to-End testing– Testing of the whole system together is performed using end-to-end testing.
-It is executed on the real devices either using automated tools or manually.
+End-to-End Testing – Is testing the whole system using the actual devices, either automated tools or manually.